Dr Tara Kurrajong

 Learn more

-BreastScreen Tasmania provides a free screening mammogram every two years to women between the age of 50 and 74 years throughout Tasmania.
-While women in the target age group are particularly encouraged to participate, all women over the age of 40 years are eligible for the program.
+BreastScreen Tasmania provides a free screening mammogram every two years to women between the age of 40 and 74 years throughout Tasmania.

 Learn more